Pocket Gamer: Recognition

-Pocket Gamer has been listed as one of the top 100 websites by the Guardian newspaper two years running as well as being named in The Sunday Times newspaper's Top 5 Websites for Gaming.
+Pocket Gamer has been listed as one of the top 100 websites by The Guardian newspaper two years running (2009 and 2010) as well as being named in The Sunday Times newspaper's Top 5 Websites for Gaming (2010).
+The British newspaper The Guardian at one time syndicated a list of recommended mobile games from Pocket Gamer, especially the list of recommended games for each month.